PySiLK - Silk in Python

 pmap[key]

-Return the string label associated with key in pmap. key must be of the correct type: either an IPv4Addr if pmap is an AddressPrefixMap, or a 2-tuple of integers (protocol, port), if pmap is a ProtoPortPrefixMap.
+Return the string label associated with key in pmap. key must be of the correct type: either an IPAddr if pmap is an AddressPrefixMap, or a 2-tuple of integers (protocol, port), if pmap is a ProtoPortPrefixMap.
 The method raises TypeError when the type of the key is incorrect.

 Return the string label associated with key in pmap.
 Return the value default if key is not in pmap, or if key is of the wrong type or value to be a key for pmap.
-The default value of default is None.

 pmap.values()